kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 show tables;
 ```

-This should give you a list of Database Tables created in Presto, you should see quite a few entries, and among them `datasource_unready_deployment_replicas` should be in the list, if it is not, it's possible the table has not be created yet, or there was an error.
+This should give you a list of Database Tables created in Presto, and you should see quite a few entries.
+Among these entries, `datasource_unready_deployment_replicas` should be in the list, and if it's not, it's possible the table has not be created yet, or there was an error.
 In this case, you should [check the metering operator logs][reporting-operator-logs] for errors.

 If the table does exist, it may take up to 5 minutes (the default collection interval) before any data exists in the table.